khalidua/SOLID_DP/design-patterns-explanation.md

 ### 2. Singleton Pattern
 **Concept:**
-The Singleton Pattern ensures a class has only one instance and provides a global point of access to it.
-It's useful for managing shared resources or maintaining a single source of truth.
+The Singleton Pattern ensures a class has only one instance and provides a global point to access to it.

 **Example in Our Pizza System:**
 ```python